Rao-Abrar-Ahmad/Rao-Abrar-Ahmad/README.md

 - Diving deeper into modern CSS frameworks like Tailwind CSS for more efficient, utility-first styling.

 ### ✨ Let's Connect
-If you're interested in collaborating on a project or just want to connect, feel free to reach out through [LinkedIn](https://www.linkedin.com/in/rao-abrar-ahmad/) or drop me an email at [raoabrar629@gmail.com](mailto:raoabrar629@gmail.com).
+If you're interested in collaborating on a project or want to connect, feel free to reach out through [LinkedIn](https://www.linkedin.com/in/rao-abrar-ahmad/) or drop me an email at [raoabrar629@gmail.com](mailto:raoabrar629@gmail.com).

 ---

-Thank you for visiting my profile!
-Explore my repositories to see my work in action.
 Let's create something amazing together.